RuneBlaze/internode/README.md

 Currently the support value normalization is different from what is used in weighted ASTRAL (as of `astral-hybrid` v1.4.2.3).
 The upper-bound (`-x`) is first divided by then the lower bound (`-n`) subtracted.
 Also the default upper-bound for weighted ASTRID is `1` while for `astral-hybrid` `100` -- there will be a UX overhaul of the flags.

 For determining which support to use, aBayes support *seems* like the most accurate support to use (for weighted ASTRAL too AFAIK).
-Because aBayes is not yet a popular measure of support for phylogenomic analyses, using it requires reannotating the gene trees.
+Because aBayes is not yet a popular measure of support for phylogenomic analyses, the gene trees might need to be reannotated.

 Note that missing data in the internode distance is not handled properly: each pair of taxa must appear in some gene tree, or else missing data will occur, which is not yet properly handled.
 For example, if a gene tree has all taxa, then there will be no missing data (otherwise there might be).